puzzlelang/puzzlelang.github.io/README.md

 print name;
 ```

-You can also set permanent variables, that are stored locally by using the `local` keyword with `set`
+You can also set permanent variables, that are stored locally by using the `local` keyword in combination with `set`

 ```puzzle
 set local name Peter;